Blog Nutrition Edamame Side Effects: Is Too Much Of It Bad For You?

 May Reduce Menopausal Symptoms

-Edamame is high in phytoestrogens, which might help with conditions that occur during menopause such as hot flashes and mood swings (15).
-However, data is conflicting on whether soy phytoestrogens exert enough estrogen-like activity to have a meaningful effect on these symptoms.
+Edamame is high in phytoestrogens, which may help with conditions that occur during menopause such as hot flashes and mood swings (17).
+However, data is conflicting on whether soy phytoestrogens exert enough estrogen-like activity to have a meaningful effect on these symptoms

 edamame side effects

-Although you can eat edamame as an appetizer, side dish, or snack, it is best to consume this vegetable alongside other whole foods.
-For example, you can have it with fish and brown rice or stir-fried with chicken and veggies.
-This helps you to keep your portions in check and avoid eating too much of this vegetable.
+Although you can eat edamame as an appetizer, side dish, or snack, it’s best to consume it together with other foods as part of a balanced meal.
+For example, you can have it with fish and brown rice or stir-fried with chicken and vegetables.

-If you want to eat edamame as a snack, the serving size is about a half cup shelled (or just over 1 cup in the pods).
+If you want to eat edamame as a snack, the serving size is approximately a half cup shelled (or just over 1 cup in the pods).

-To get the most nutrients and minerals from this vegetable, it is recommended to steam it for around three to five minutes.
-Steaming prevents the loss of important vitamins such as vitamin C and folate while retaining all of edamame’s other healthy components such as proteins and omega-3 fatty acids
+In order to get the most nutrients and minerals from this vegetable, it’s recommended that you steam it for three to five minutes.
+Steaming will prevent the loss of important vitamins and minerals while retaining all of its other healthy components, such as proteins and omega-6 fatty acids.

-Even though edamame is widely available in supermarkets, try looking in your local Japanese or Korean grocery stores for a wider selection of fresh ones because they may be cheaper in these areas.
-Frozen types are also available throughout the year so you won’t miss out on the health benefits even when these vegetables are not in season.
+Although edamame is widely available in supermarkets, try looking in your local Japanese or Korean grocery stores for a wider selection of fresh edamame as they may be cheaper there.
+Frozen types are also available throughout the year, so you won’t miss out on the health benefits even when these vegetables are not in season.

-Here are some top edamame recipes you can try out at home:
+Here are some top edamame recipes you can try at home:

-It doesn’t matter whether you’re looking for an appetizer or a snack.
-This simple recipe served with crackers or pita bread delivers a delicious combo that will have you come back for more.
+Whether you’re looking for an appetizer or a snack, this simple recipe served with crackers or pita bread delivers a delicious combo that will have you coming back for more.
 Here’s how you make it:

 See also